-The foundation of Sunninghill yoga is rooted in tantric philosophy.
-Classes are developed from the traditional Hatha yoga practices of meditation, pranayama (breath-work), mantra (vibration) and asana (postures).
+The foundation of Earth Wisdom Yoga is rooted in the traditional practices of Hatha yoga,meditation, pranayama (breath-work), mantra (vibration) and asana (postures).
 The instruction is authentic, interactive and taught from a deep well of personal experience and training.
 Questions are always welcomed.
 A useful yoga practice is the result of honesty, integrity, communication and the commitment to continued self-awareness.

 Why Practise Yoga?